kubeflow/website/content/en/docs/pipelines/sdk/component-development.md

 ## Writing the program code

 This section describes an example program that has two inputs (for small and large pieces of data) and one output.
-The programming language in this example is Python 3.
+Although the programming language in this example is Python 3, you can build your component in any language.

 ### program.py